 Did you know that much of your water use at home contributes to your energy bill?
-Each person in the UK uses on average, about 150 litres each day.
-But about 24% of a household's heating bill is from heating the water - when you shower, run hot water from the tap, and use your kettle, washing machine and dishwasher.
-This is on average about £150 per year.
+Each household in the UK uses on average around 360 litres each day.
+But about 21 per cent of a typical household's heating bill is from heating the water for showers, baths and hot water from the tap.
+This is on average about £140 a year.

 Saving water can reduce your water bill (if you’re on a water meter), reduce your energy use and bills, reduce the impact on your local environment, and reduce carbon dioxide emissions by using less energy to pump, heat and treat the water.

-When we use water, we are often using energy – mostly to heat the water.
-Generating energy produces carbon dioxide emissions - and carbon dioxide is one of the main greenhouse gases which causes climate change.
-Heating water for use in our homes makes up about 4% of the UK’s total carbon dioxide emissions.
+When we use water, we are often using energy, mostly to heat the water.
+Generating energy produces carbon dioxide emissions which is one of the main greenhouse gases causing climate change.
+Heating water for use in our homes makes up about 5 per cent of the UK’s total carbon dioxide emissions.

-No one likes to waste water.
-However, only about 8% of people realise their water usage contributes to their energy bills.
-Simple water use changes can save you money - find out now.
+No-one likes to waste water.
+However, many of us don't realise that water usage contributes to energy bills.
+Simple water use changes can save you money.

 A standard bath has a capacity of around 80 litres, so even when it’s less than half full it uses a lot of water.
 If you’re buying a new bath, look for one with a lower capacity.
 Of course, you can always save water and money by taking a quick shower instead of a bath.

 Looking to replace water-using appliances such as dishwashers or washing machines?
-Look for products with the new Water Efficient Product Label - the Waterwise Marque - and the Energy Saving Recommended mark, as these models can help you to save water, energy and money.
+Look for products with the new Water Efficient Product Label and/or the Waterwise Recommended Checkmark as these models can help you to save water, energy and money.

 Lower flow taps